 Ryder (R) Gains As Market Dips: What You Should Know

-Heading into today, shares of the truck leasing company had lost 0.86% over the past month, lagging the Transportation sector's gain of 2.38% and the S&P 500's gain of 7.71% in that time.
+Prior to today's trading, shares of the truck leasing company had gained 1.48% over the past month.
+This has lagged the Transportation sector's gain of 4.74% and the S&P 500's gain of 6.22% in that time.

 Ryder will be looking to display strength as it nears its next earnings release, which is expected to be April 26, 2023.
-On that day, Ryder is projected to report earnings of $2.96 per share, which would represent a year-over-year decline of 17.55%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.95 billion, up 3.22% from the year-ago period.
+The company is expected to report EPS of $2.96, down 17.55% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.95 billion, up 3.22% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $11.95 per share and revenue of $12.26 billion, which would represent changes of -27% and +2.06%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $11.95 per share and revenue of $12.26 billion.
+These totals would mark changes of -27% and +2.06%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for Ryder.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Ryder.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Ryder currently has a Zacks Rank of #1 (Strong Buy).
+Ryder is currently a Zacks Rank #2 (Buy).

-Valuation is also important, so investors should note that Ryder has a Forward P/E ratio of 7.15 right now.
-This represents a discount compared to its industry's average Forward P/E of 11.21.
+Valuation is also important, so investors should note that Ryder has a Forward P/E ratio of 7.23 right now.
+For comparison, its industry has an average Forward P/E of 10.94, which means Ryder is trading at a discount to the group.